KCErb/lucky-hasura-docker/GUIDE.md

 ### CORS

-When making a API call to the Lucky backend, you will have to setup CORS as a middleware.
+When making an API call to the Lucky backend, you will probably need to setup a CORS middleware as described in the [Lucky docs](https://luckyframework.org/guides/json-and-apis/cors).
+One of the pitfalls with CORS is that people tend to:

+1. Not know about it.
+2. Be annoyed by it when it prevents them from doing something reasonable.
+3. Copy and paste some code from the internet to "solve the CORS problem".
+4. Move on with their lives.

+Don't let that be you!
+I advise that you take a minute to learn about this security feature and use it correctly.
+[Here's just one](https://medium.com/@baphemot/understanding-cors-18ad6b478e2b)  of many articles on the internet about CORS.
+If you're new to Cross-Origin Resource Sharing please read up a little and then:

-1. Create the file `src/handlers/cors_handler.cr`
+1. Create a file called `src/handlers/cors_handler.cr`.

-2. Copy and paste this code in.
+2. Copy and paste the following code in.
 Adjust the `ALLOWED_ORIGINS` to your needs.

    ```crystal
    class CORSHandler
      include HTTP::Handler

      # Origins that your API allows
      ALLOWED_ORIGINS = [
        # Allows for local development
        /\.lvh\.me/,
        /localhost/,
        /127\.0\.0\.1/,

        # Add your production domains here
        # /production\.com/
      ]

      def call(context)
        request_origin = context.request.headers["Origin"]? || "localhost"

        # Setting the CORS specific headers.
        # Modify according to your apps needs.
        context.response.headers["Access-Control-Allow-Origin"] = allowed_origin?(request_origin) ? request_origin : ""
        context.response.headers["Access-Control-Allow-Credentials"] = "true"
        context.response.headers["Access-Control-Allow-Methods"] = "POST,GET,OPTIONS"
        context.response.headers["Access-Control-Allow-Headers"] = "DNT,User-Agent,X-Requested-With,If-Modified-Since,Cache-Control,Content-Type,Range,Authorization"

        # If this is an OPTIONS call, respond with just the needed headers.
        if context.request.method == "OPTIONS"
          context.response.status = HTTP::Status::NO_CONTENT